mmmuscus/Shadow-Functions-Engine/README.md

 	}
 }
 ```
-**Usage:** This function adds the infromation from [the current FOV array](#3318-currentfov) about the different cells that are visible or not into the map of the world.
+**Usage:** This function adds the infromation from [the current FOV array](#3318-currentfov) about the different cells (if they are visible or not) into the map of the world.

 **Variables:**
-* **world:** This array will hold the information if the cell is in view or not, about the needed cells of the world.
+* **world:** This array will hold the information if the cell is in view or not, for all of the cells in the world.
 * **playr:** This variable holds the position of the player in the world.
 * **fovplayr:** This variable holds the position of the player in [the current FOV array](#3318-currentfov).
 * **fov:** This array holds information about the current FOV of the player.